 BOARD OF DIRECTORS

 David Stolhand, President

 Jennifer Rhees, Secretary

-Now in his third season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
+Now in his eighth season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
 Jim served as Artistic Director and Conductor of the Boise Philharmonic for 20 seasons, and upon his retirement in 2007 was named Conductor Emeritus.
-He is currently the Director of Development for the Honors College and Arts at Boise State University.

 The opportunity for a young musician to appear in concert as a soloist with a symphony orchestra is both extremely valuable and quite rare.
 The Meridian Symphony is proud to sponsor an annual Young Artists Competition, open to students through grade 12 from Southwest Idaho.

 Top winners in both junior and senior categories will perform with the Meridian Symphony during its spring concert on April 30, 2022.
 Always an audience favorite, the concert showcases some of the amazing young talent in our area, is highly entertaining, and serves as an inspiration to other young musicians.

 The Meridian Symphony Youth Orchestra is open to students in grades 9 to 12 and begins rehearsals in September.